 Whether the signs are at the side of the road or above it, permanent or temporary, Traffic Sign Recognition can identify them.
 Icons for speed limits and no-overtaking signs are displayed on the instrument cluster, alerting you to changing restrictions.here ...

 A clever use of space

 Modern living often requires an inventive approach to how you occupy space.
-With best in class uncompromised rear load space capacity, the Ford Puma embraces this way of thinking.
+With best in class uncompromised rear load space capacity, the New Puma embraces this way of thinking.

 Aside from stylish flair and commanding presence, New Puma’s beautifully-sculpted exterior is balanced with thoughtful functionality.
 Delivering real versatility within the details of its design.

-Project chief engineer, Norbert Steffens worked in the styling studio with “cardboard and tape” trying to extract the maximum luggage space from the Puma structure.
+Project chief engineer, Norbert Steffens worked in the styling studio with “cardboard and tape” trying to extract the maximum luggage space from the New Puma structure.
 This crossover has a claimed 456 litres of boot space, whereas the Focus has 370 litres.

 This is achieved with a “lower load box”.
 Cut through the boot floor, the box is a useful 80 litres in capacity and even has a removable plug in the bottom to allow it to be washed out.